kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 backoff state so significantly that the central API server is unresponsive and the cluster fails.

+Some observations and analysis were made to quantify these risks going into alpha.
+In the [Kubelet Overhead Analysis](#kubelet-overhead-analysis), the code paths all restarting pods go through result in 5 obvious `/pods` API server status updates; when observed empirically in an active cluster, while we do see an initial surges in `/pods` API traffic to ~5 QPS when deploying 110 mass crashing pods for our tests, even with instantly crashing pods and intantaneously restarting CrashLoopBackOff behavior, `/pods` API requests quickly normalized to ~2 QPS due to rate limiting.
+In the same tests, runtime CPU usage increased by x10 and the API server CPU usage increased by 2x.

+For both of these changes, by passing these changes through the existing SIG-scalability tests, while pursuing manual and more detailed periodic benchmarking during the alpha period, we can increase the confidence in the changes and explore the possibility of reducing the values further in the future.

-During alpha, naturally the first line of defense is that the enhancements, even the reduced "default" baseline curve for CrashLoopBackoff, are not usable by default and must be opted into.
+In the meantime, during alpha, naturally the first line of defense is that the enhancements, even the reduced "default" baseline curve for CrashLoopBackoff, are not usable by default and must be opted into.
 In this specific case they are opted into separately with different alpha feature gates, so clusters will only be affected by each risk if the cluster operator enables the new features during the alpha period.

 Beyond this, there are two main mitigations during alpha: conservativism in changes to the default behavior based on prior stress testing, and limiting any